alterNERDtive/EDDiscovery-wiki/Home.md

 6.2 is releasing at the same time as 2.3 Commaders.
 Featuring:

-* [[Using the Load Out Panel|New Load out panel]] with Coriolis integration.
+* [[New Load out panel|Using the Load Out Panel]] with Coriolis integration.
 Track the modules on your ship.
 Export to Corolis (excepting any Engineer modifications which Frontier does not currently tell us above via Journals)

-* [[Using the Synthesis Panel|New Sythesis panel]].
+* [[New Sythesis panel|Using the Synthesis Panel]].
 Show what enhancements you can make with your available resources.
 Set up a wish list and it will tell you want you can make and what you need to make more.

 * Updated voice support for all new journal events